jrkerns/pylinac/docs/source/topics/contrast.rst

 .. note::
      What is meant by "noise" is unclear in the literature.
 Technically, it was meant to be the detective quantum efficiency (DQE) which correlates to the number of photons counted.
-     For simplicity and ease of understanding, the standard deviation, aka noise, of the ROI works as a simple inverse surrogate.
+     For simplicity and ease of understanding, the inverse of the standard deviation, aka noise, of the ROI works as a simple surrogate.
      I.e.

      .. math:: \sqrt{DQE(I)}\approx\sqrt{N}\approx\frac{1}{stdev_{I}}